Shop Subscribe

 Early Childhood

-Educators have the opportunity to play an important role in the development a young child’s understanding of culture and human differences.
-By creating a learning environment that features culturally relevant and diverse products and programming, early childhood educators can provide children with the space to explore cultural differences and similarities.
+Educators play a critical role in developing a young child’s understanding of culture and human differences.
+By creating a learning environment that features culturally relevant and diverse products and programming, early childhood teachers can provide children with the space to explore cultural differences and similarities with respect and sensitivity.

 Representing culture in the classroom shouldn’t center around “celebration” days.
-Instead, early childhood educators can focus on more natural and inclusive ways to share about, learn from, and experience cultures already represented in the classroom.
+Instead, early childhood educators can focus on more natural and inclusive ways to share about, learn from, and experience cultures already represented in the classroom and community around them.

 Each child comes from their own family culture and background.
 Consider reaching out to the most natural source for valuable cultural information: the families and caregivers of the students in your class.
 They may be interested in sharing with you and your students.